Benita Sashia Jayanti

 Climate Diplomacy Program Officer

-Sashia earned a Bachelor of Social Science (B.Soc.Sci) in International Relations from Diponegoro University and received a full scholarship from the Government of Indonesia (LPDP) to continue her Master of Science (MSc) degree in International Development: Politics, Governance and Development Policy from The University of Manchester.
+She holds a Bachelor of Social Science (B.Soc.Sci) in International Relations from Diponegoro University and a Master of Science (MSc) in International Development: Politics, Governance and Development Policy from The University of Manchester, funded by a full LPDP Scholarship from the Government of Indonesia.

 Related Publications